mms-gianni/jira-monitoringtickets/README.md

 ```

 ### How to use
 Since the serviceoutput is not compiled in runtime, its not available to add it automaticly.
-So we have to copy it manualy.
+So we have to copy it manualy. (visit this link for more infos : https://dev.icinga.org/issues/1882 )

 1. Click on the gear icon
 2. Fill out the form and chose if you want to have the alert acknowledged in icinga.